enBloc-org/kindly/README.md

 <h2 align=center>Contributing</h2>

 We **welcome** your contributions.
 Please familiarize yourself with our documentation before getting started.
-You can find guidance on how to contributing in the following sources:
+You can find guidance on how to contribute in the following sources:

 - Our [discord server](https://discord.gg/Mrh5NYw52S) - say Hi to the other developers and share knowledge here 👋
 - [Before your first issue](https://github.com/enBloc-org/kindly/blob/dev/.github/BEFORE_YOUR_FIRST_ISSUE.md)